 In most jurisdictions, and certainly in Australia and New Zealand where most of the readers of this blog reside, goods and services taxes can cause problems for small business owners because of the way they operate.
 Essentially, when you make a sale (and assuming you are registered for GST) you collect the tax on top of your sales price and hold that for a period of time before remitting it to the tax office on your GST return.

 If you find yourself consistently short at tax time, consider opening a separate savings account.
-At the end of each week, deposit 10% of all sales invoiced that week.
-(You should work with your accountant to determine a more accurate number, but 10% will often be enough because of the offset of GST on purchases.
+At the end of each week, deposit 10 percent of all sales invoiced that week.
+(You should work with your accountant to determine a more accurate number, but 10 percent will often be enough because of the offset of GST on purchases.
 If you operate in a country where the GST is higher, then increase the number accordingly.)
 That account should be a no-go area until you use it to pay the GST to the tax office when due.

 3. Consider refinancing your debts